fusiondirectory/fusiondirectory-user-manual/source/fusiondirectory/plugins/zimbra/functionalities.rst

    * Mailbox deletion: Should FD delete the mailbox when removing the account
    * Mailbox creation: Should FD error out or not when mailbox with the same email already exists
    * Password synchronization: Should FD sync the password to the zimbra account.
 Disable this if you have SSO.
+   * Keep unknown aliases: Should FD keep unknown aliases when updating the user.
+This is useful if you have aliases that are not managed by FusionDirectory.
    * Id attribute: Which LDAP attribute to use as email id. "mail" by default.
 If this is not "mail", "mail" will be added as an alias instead.
    * Login: Login to use to connect to the API
    * Password: Password to use